Md. Abdullah-Al Mamun

 Writing – original draft, Visualization, Software, Formal analysis, Conceptualization.

 Coastal aquifers in southern Bangladesh are increasingly threatened by groundwater overexploitation, saltwater intrusion, and diffuse contamination.
 This study proposes a hybrid, data-driven, and interpretable modeling framework integrating machine learning, statistical analysis, and spatial assessment to predict nitrate (NO₃⁻) and sulfate (SO₄²⁻) risks in coastal aquifers.
-The framework identifies dominant hydrogeochemical drivers, evaluates spatial contamination hotspots, and improves interpretability of prediction outcomes to support groundwater risk management and evidence-based decision-making in vulnerable coastal environments.
+The framework identifies dominant hydrogeochemical drivers, evaluates spatial contamination hotspots, and improves interpretability of prediction outcomes to support groundwater risk management.

-• CatBoost optimal for sulfate; ANN performed best for nitrate prediction
+• CatBoost optimal for sulfate; ANN best for nitrate prediction

-• Hotspots strongly influenced by saltwater intrusion and agricultural practices
+• Hotspots strongly linked to saltwater intrusion and agricultural practices

 📄 doi:10.1016/j.scitotenv.2025.181190 ↗